apache/orc/site/specification/ORCv1.md

 Because dictionaries are accessed randomly, there is not a position to record for the dictionary and the entire dictionary must be read even if only part of a stripe is being read.

+Note that for columns with multiple streams, the order of stream positions in the RowIndex is **fixed**, which may be different to the actual data stream placement, and it is the same as [Column Encodings](#column-encoding-section) section we described above.

 ## Bloom Filter Index